SallaApp/webhook-actions-js/README.md

 ```

 ### Impelement Using Folder Structure
-You you can add listeners as files easly using ```salla app create-webhook app.updated ```, the file will be exeucted every time an event is received .
+You you can add listeners as files easly using the ```salla app create-webhook app.updated ``` command; the file will be exeucted every time an event is received .

 ```javascript
 /*